ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

 Z4K supports taints and tolerations configuration for nodes and pods.

-> Note: Nodes that are tainted with a taint that does not allow VRA installation cannot have it's deployments protected.
+<span class="Note">Note: Nodes that are tainted with a taint that does not allow VRA installation cannot have it's deployments protected.</span>

 -	Taints and tolerations are not replicated.
 -	When Taints and Tolerations are in use they need to be predefined in pods and nodes for VPG protection, before recovery oeprations take place.